Here are some quick and easy ways to thicken your mashed potatoes. Even if they started out a bit runny!

 When it comes to sides, there’s nothing like some good old mashed potatoes.
 They’re super simple to make but also super delicious and an excellent pair for many main dishes.

-But, not all mashed potatoes are created equally.
+But, not all mashed potatoes are created equal.
 I love mine to be rich, smooth, buttery, and most importantly, thick!

 Nobody likes soggy, soupy mashed potatoes.
-But if you’ve made a little mistake and made them a little too runny for your taste, don’t worry!
+But if you’ve made them a little too runny for your taste, don’t worry!
 You don’t have to throw them out just yet.

-Here are some tips to save your mashed potatoes and make them the best and thickest you’ve ever had.
+Here are 7 different ways to save your mashed potatoes and make them the best and thickest you’ve ever had.

 Follow these tips when heating on a stovetop.